The Sales Board is a centralised view of all your upcoming first appointments, opportunities, and recent orders.

 Viewing the Sales board

-The Sales board has two main components:
+You'll see two main components:

 - Columns that represent the different stages in your sales process